Ayush-Chandra-107/Coupon-System-IISER-Kolkata/README.md

 2. Check your email for the QR code and other details.
 3. Visit the deployed web app (scanner) and scan the QR code to verify.
 4. If the UTR number is not recognized, has already been scanned, or is valid, you will receive the respective message.

+### Scanning

+1. Open the URL you generated after deploying the QR code scanner.
+2. Give the required camera permisiions.
+3. Choose back camera from the dropdown menu for convenience.
+4. Select start scanning.
+5. Each successful scan will lead to a popup, select 'ok' to close it and continue scanning.
+6. Same code won't be scanned twice in a row.
+You need to scan a seperate QR before reattempting to scan a code for the 2nd time.

 ## Remember